needle-mirror/com.unity.netcode/Documentation~/command-stream.md

         // your logic here will be applied only to the entities owned by the local player.
     }).Run();
 ```

+`GhostOwnerIsLocal` should be used for client-side operations, such as processing inputs for the local player or matching a camera position to your local player's position. `GhostOwnerIsLocal`'s behaviour is undefined server-side.

 ### Use the `GhostOwner` component

 You can filter entities manually by checking that the `GhostOwner.NetworkId` of the entity equals the `NetworkId` of the player.